AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Design

-\sysname's cloud component (\figref{fig:overview}) generates an efficient \textit{reconnaissance} trajectory over the area of interest to discover the \textit{rooftop geometry} of buildings.
-Extracting the geometry from LiDAR data can be computationally intensive (\secref{sec:intro}), so \sysname \textit{streams compressed point clouds} to a cloud service during flight over a cellular (LTE) connection.
-The cloud service extracts the geometry, then prepares a more careful \textit{model collection} trajectory that designs a minimal duration flight while ensuring high 3D model accuracy.
-During this second flight, the drone also streams compressed point clouds, and the cloud service runs SLAM to estimate point cloud poses, and composes the received point clouds into the building's 3D model.
-Mid-flight, the cloud service may \textit{re-calibrate} the trajectory dynamically to minimize drift accumulation.
+Using the rooftop geometry and the user-defined \textit{point density}, the cloud service prepares a more careful \textit{model collection} trajectory [\figref{fig:overview} (4) and \secref{s:slam-phase}] that designs a minimal duration flight to ensure high 3D model accuracy at the given point density.
+As the drone flies along this trajectory [\figref{fig:overview} (5)], \sysname \textit{streams compressed point clouds} to the cloud component, which continuously runs SLAM [\figref{fig:overview} (6)] and estimates whether SLAM drift is sufficient to warrant \textit{recalibration} [\figref{fig:overview} (7) and \secref{s:drift-est}].
+Soon after the drone completes the trajectory, the 3D model is available at the cloud service.

 Below, we first describe model collection (\secref{s:slam-phase}), since that is the most challenging of \sysname's components.
-We then describe how \sysname extracts the rooftop geometry (\secref{s:area-inter-reconn}), then conclude by describing point-cloud compression (\secref{s:compression}).
+We then describe how \sysname extracts the rooftop geometry (\secref{sec:recon}), and conclude by describing point-cloud compression (\secref{s:compression}).